YUVASRI2K/CarRentalSystem-/README.md

 ##🚗 Car Rental System

-📌 Overview
+📌 Overview:
 The Car Rental System is a console-based Java application that allows users to rent and return cars efficiently.
 It keeps track of available cars, rental transactions, and customer details while providing an intuitive menu-based interface.

-🎯 Features
+🎯 Features:

 ✅ View available cars
 ✅ Rent a car for a specified number of days
 ✅ Return a rented car
 ✅ Simple and easy-to-use console interface

-💰 Pricing
+💰 Pricing:

 Car Model	Price per Day (₹)
 Toyota Camry	₹300
 Honda Civic	₹400
 Mahindra Thar	₹600

-🛠 Technologies Used
+🛠 Technologies Used:
 Java (Object-Oriented Programming)

-#Class Structure
+#Class Structure:
 1. Car Class
 Manages car details like car ID, brand, model, price, and availability.
 2. Customer Class